azat-co/practicalnode/chapter11/chapter11.md

     sudo yum install nodejs npm --enablerepo=epel

 This might take a while.
-Answer with y as the process goes.
+Answer with `y` as the process goes on.
 In the end, you should see something like this (your results may vary):

     Installed:
       nodejs.i686 0:0.10.26-1.el6                   npm.noarch 0:1.3.6-4.el6